bongiozzo/musica_mustdie/output/band_martyrium.md

 # Martyrium

-Дискография
+## Дискография

+### "Withering in Voluptuous Embrace" 2002, Black Metal

+1. Insanity dancing with crimson Tides 02:19
+2. The ebon River Princess 07:46
+3. Chrysanthemum 07:01
+4. Eden (the divine Entrap) 09:30
+5. The Hatred Cornucopia 05:00
+6. Restrained in demuric Gyves 06:02
+7. Promises 10:46
+8. Tears from the demented Heart 07:25

-"Withering in Voluptuous Embrace" 2002, Black Metal "The Carnage Lit by Darkness" 2005, Black Metal "Awakening the Ancient" 2010, Black Metal
+### "The Carnage Lit by Darkness" 2005, Black Metal

+1. Act I - Evil Manifests: Prologue - The Primeval Reign of Spirit 02:14
+2. Scene I - Through The Venal Eyes Of The Possessed 08:37
+3. Act II - From Sobriety to Depraved Delusion: Scene I - Deprived of Deliverance By Acumen 02:50
+4. Scene II - The Transition 04:37
+5. Scene III - Androgynie Somnium 10:43
+6. Act III - Nightmares Ensue Sinister Fantasies: Scene I - Enticement of Divinity's Final Hour 03:49
+7. Scene II - Mina 10:15
+8. Act IV - Evil Reigns Supreme: Scene I - The Carnage Lit By Darkness 09:30
+9. Epilogue - Eagerly, We Wait...
+03:26

+### "Awakening the Ancient" 2010, Black Metal

+1. In the Light of the Morning Star 06:50
+2. Temple of the Unkonw Knowledge 07:03
+3. Kristus Lag in Totesbagen 07:06
+4. Incantation of the Gate 04:51
+5. Into the Labyrinths of the Absu 05:35
+6. Awakeneing the Ancient 09:08
+7. Anpu Xent Neter Het 05:01
+8. Purity Through Enlightenment 08:05
+9. Manifestum Luna Plenae 07:37
+10. Before the Throne of Nadir 01:48

 ## Отношения с другими группами